Dayboro Soil pH Calculator

 | > 7.5 | Alkaline | Iron chlorosis (yellow leaves), zinc deficiency |

-You don't need a laboratory to get a useful pH reading.
-Here are three methods, ordered by accuracy:
+You do not need a laboratory to get a useful pH reading.
+Here are three methods I've used, ordered by accuracy:

-The best bang-for-buck option.
+My best bang for buck option.
 Mix a sample of your soil with distilled water (1:1 ratio), let it settle for 30 minutes, then insert the probe.
-Digital meters give readings accurate to ±0.1 pH units — more than enough for gardening decisions.
-Clean the probe between tests and calibrate monthly with buffer solution.
+Digital meters give readings accurate to ±0.1 pH units.
+More than enough for gardening decisions.
+I clean the probe between tests and calibrate monthly with buffer solution.

 Available from Bunnings, these kits mix soil with an indicator solution that changes colour based on pH.
-Accuracy is about ±0.5 units — good enough to know if you're acidic, neutral, or alkaline, but not precise enough for fine-tuning.
-Read the colour chart in natural daylight, not under fluorescent lighting.
+Accuracy is about ±0.5 units.
+Good enough to know if you're acidic, neutral, or alkaline, but not precise enough for fine tuning.
+I read the colour chart in natural daylight, not under fluorescent lighting.

 Timing matters.
-Lime and sulfur don't change soil pH overnight — they need 6 to 8 weeks (sometimes longer in heavy clay) to fully react.
-The best time to amend in Dayboro is March to May (autumn), giving amendments time to incorporate before the main spring planting season.
+Lime and sulfur do not change soil pH overnight.
+They need 6 to 8 weeks (sometimes longer in heavy clay) to fully react.
+My best time to amend is March to May (autumn), giving soil improvements time to incorporate before the main spring planting season.

-Avoid amending during the wet season (December to February).
-Dayboro averages 160+ mm of rain per month in summer, and heavy downpours can wash surface-applied lime straight off the garden bed before it has time to work into the soil profile.
-Winter applications (June to August) work well too — Dayboro's mild, dry winters give lime and sulfur time to react without the leaching risk.
+I avoid amending during the wet season (December to February).
+Dayboro averages 160+ mm of rain per month in summer, and heavy downpours can wash surface applied lime straight off the garden bed before it has time to work into the soil profile.
+Winter applications (June to August) work well too.
+Dayboro's mild, dry winters give lime and sulfur time to react without the leaching risk.

-The calculator uses the following base rates per 0.5 pH unit of adjustment, per 100 m².
-These are calibrated for Southeast Queensland conditions:
+My calculator uses the following base rates per 0.5 pH unit of adjustment, per 100m².
+These are calibrated for Southeast Queensland conditions and what I've found works on my own beds:

 Clay: 20 kg | Loam: 15 kg | Sandy: 10 kg |

-Dolomite lime is preferred in Dayboro because it provides both calcium and magnesium, addressing two common deficiencies in our acidic clay soils.
+Dolomite lime is my preferred choice in Dayboro because it provides both calcium and magnesium, addressing two common deficiencies in our acidic clay soils.

 Clay: 3.5 kg | Loam: 2.5 kg | Sandy: 1.5 kg |

-Sulfur works slower than lime (8–12 weeks in warm soil) and requires soil bacteria to convert it to sulfuric acid.
-It works fastest in warm, moist conditions — apply in early autumn for best results in Dayboro.
+Sulfur works slower than lime (8 to 12 weeks in warm soil) and requires soil bacteria to convert it to sulfuric acid.
+It works fastest in warm, moist conditions.
+I apply in early autumn for the best results in Dayboro.